Joseph McNeil: Greensboro civil rights sit-ins

-McNeil would often converse with NAACP member and local Greensboro merchant, Ralph Johns.
+McNeil would often converse with NAACP member and local Greensboro merchant Ralph Johns.
 Ralph was greatly immersed in the community as he demonstratively showed support for North Carolina A&T and the students.
 Ralph would tell McNeil about how he tried to convince people to do a sit-in type of protest, and McNeil felt a deep need to contribute.
 The Greensboro sit-ins became a reality because of the support and direction that Ralph Johns gave McNeil and his peers.
 Ralph understood that the sit-in needed to be publicized because without publicity, it is like a tree falling in the forest and nobody noticing.
 Ralph was the one who notified Jo Spivey and the press about the sit-in at the downtown Greensboro Woolworth Store.

-As it goes, on February 1, 1960; McNeil, along with three other A&T freshmen: Ezell Blair Jr., Franklin McCain and David Richmond, walked together from the university's library to the downtown Greensboro Woolworth store.
-Once there, the men purchased items from a desegregated counter, and then sat down at the "whites only" lunch counter where the group was refused service.
+On February 1, 1960, McNeil and his fellow activists, Ezell Blair, Franklin McCain and David Richmond, walked together from the university's library to the Woolworth's store in downtown Greensboro.
+Once there, the men purchased some items, and then sat down at the "whites only" lunch counter, where the group was refused service.
 McNeil and the group stayed until the store closed, and then left to return the next day.

-As media coverage of the demonstrations grew, more protests were being staged through the state of North Carolina, and other Southern cities.
+As media coverage of the sit-ins grew, more protests were staged throughout the state of North Carolina, and in other Southern cities.
 As sales at boycotted stores began to be affected by the protests, store owners began to serve all customers in their establishments.
 After staging the sit-ins, McNeil became involved with the formation of the Student Executive Committee for Justice.
 This joint organization between A&T students and the women of nearby Bennett College, focused on the picketing of segregated downtown Greensboro establishments.
 McNeil would later participate in negotiations between student protesters, Woolworth's management, and the Human Relations Commission.

-In 1963, McNeil would go on to earn a Bachelor of Science degree in engineering physics from North Carolina A&T and was commissioned as a second lieutenant through the university's ROTC program immediately after graduation.